a4arpon/studyverse-blog-server/README.md

 ## Environment Variables

-**Note: Please create a `.env.local` file in the base directory to run this server on local machine.
-And the `.env.local` file wil contain the mongodb connection string properties.**
+**Note: Please create a `.env` file in the base directory to run this server on local machine.
+And the `.env` file wil contain the mongodb connection string properties.**

 ```properties
 MONGODB_STRING=https://studyverse-wayne.netlify.app/